-Flights between Korea and Japan can be surprisingly expensive, especially given that the countries are so close to each other.
-Jared and I found flights from Seoul to Osaka for 99,000 won each with budget airline Eastar Jet, but the return journey was almost three times as much.
+Taking the Panstar ferry from Japan to Korea wasn’t our first choice, but flights can be surprisingly expensive between these neighboring countries.
+We found flights from Seoul to Osaka for 99,000 won each with budget airline Eastar Jet, but the return journey was almost three times as much—not happening.

-It took several tries to get through to someone – apparently the English line isn’t always staffed – but we booked.
-It was a bit of a disappointing surprise when the total came to 13,100 yen ($166USD or 188,000 won), when the price on the website had been listed as 129,000 won.
-Turns out that there are a lot of hidden extras, like port taxes and departure fees.
+It took several tries to get through to someone—apparently the English line isn’t always staffed—but we booked.
+It was a disappointing surprise when the total came to 13,100 yen (at the time, $166USD or 188,000 won), when the price on the website had been listed as 129,000 won (closer to $115USD).
+As with airline tickets, budget for hidden extras like port taxes and departure fees.

-The woman explained that we’d have to pay at the terminal in Osaka, but everything was all booked.
+The woman explained that we’d have to pay at the ferry terminal in Osaka, but everything was all booked.
 We asked for an email confirmation, just in case.
+If we couldn’t catch the ferry from Japan to Korea, we were stranded.

-Paying for the tickets was surprisingly easy; the total was exactly as we’d been quoted.
-We chose to add on meal tickets, which were 1400 yen each (about $18USD) and included breakfast and dinner.
+We arrived with some nerves, but paying in person was easy and the total was exactly as we’d been quoted.
+We added on meal tickets, which were 1400 yen each (about $18USD) and included breakfast and dinner.

-This turned out to be a great move, because the main options on the ship were ramen noodles or vending machine fried rice.
-Mmm…fried food from a vending machine…
+This turned out to be a great move, because otherwise the main options on the ship were ramen noodles or vending machine fried rice.
+Tempting, but I was happy to pass.

 Our first clue that we were headed back to Korea was the organized chaos among the passengers in the terminal.
 Hours before the departure gate opened, several ajummas began claiming their place in line by putting their luggage in front of the barrier.
 Half an hour before departure, it was madness.
 People were lining up all the way into the bathroom.